dhashman/ddp_presentation/index.md

 has risen from 64 years in 1990 to 70 years in 2012.
 [2]
-As individuals, therefore, it is becoming increasingly important to understand how much longer we can be expected to live and the various lifestyle factors that can influence our longevity.
+As individuals, therefore, it is becoming increasingly important to understand how much longer we can be expected to live and the various lifestyle factors that can influence our lifespan.

-For this project, we have developed a Shiny application that can predict people's residual life expectancy (RLE) based on where they live, their sex, and their age.
+For this project, we have developed a convenient Shiny application that can predict people's residual life expectancy (RLE) based on where they live, their sex, and their age.
 Optionally, the application can also provide a more customized response based on key personal